.NET, an alternative to Java

 Mono and .NET had another advantage that was Silverlight, a Web technology using a lighweight multi-browsers version of .NET, and Mono provided a Linux port, Moonlight (which is now dropped).

-But Silverlight is abandoned in the Metro interface under Windows 8 and replaced by HTML 5 + JavaScript or XAML + C#.
-Whether XAML or HTML 5, even if the principles differ, it is easy to describe an interface.
+But Silverlight is not supported in the Modern UI interface under Windows 8 and replaced by HTML 5 + JavaScript or XAML + C#.
+Whether XAML or HTML 5, even if the principles differ, it is easy to describe an interface with a declarative language.

 For its part, Java includes JavaFX, that the main development tools (see at bottom) support.